061375/Drupal-Agendas-and-Meetings-Module/README.md

 ### About

-This is part of a module I built for a client MSRC in Diamond Bar, California.
+This is part of a module I built for a client: MSRC in Diamond Bar, California.

 http://www.cleantransportationfunding.org/